🧮 Chain Rule Calculator

 Yes.
 Select any order from 1 to 10.
 The engine differentiates repeatedly and presents the final result with a step-by-step explanation.
 For example, the 4th derivative of sin(x) returns sin(x) because sin repeats on a 4-cycle of differentiation.

 Yes.
 The engine handles any combination of rules automatically.
 Enter x*sin(x) and it applies the product rule.
 Enter sin(x)/x and it applies the quotient rule.
 Enter x*sin(x^2) and it combines the product rule with the chain rule.
 You do not need to specify which rule — the engine identifies the structure and applies the appropriate rules.
+Try our dedicated Product Rule Calculator or Quotient Rule Calculator for focused practice on those rules.

 Use * for multiplication, ^ for powers, and function names like sin, cos, exp, ln, sqrt.
 Examples: sin(x^2), e^(3*x+1), ln(x^2+1), sqrt(x^2+4), x*sin(x).
 Always include parentheses around function arguments.
+For a full syntax guide, see the calculator guide.

 Click the θ button in the variable selector, then type θ directly in your expression (you can copy-paste it).
 Example: type sin(θ^2) with θ selected as the variable.
 The calculator will correctly compute d/dθ[sin(θ²)] = 2θ cos(θ²).